The Open University since 2006

 Has the emphasis on raising educational standards in the UK led to adult-led learning replacing play?
-This unit will help teachers assess the importance of spontaneous play and socialising in the playground as well as looking at the value of play and the varying attitudes that adults have towards the activity.
+This free course, The role of play in children's learning, will help teachers assess the importance of spontaneous play and socialising in the playground, as well as looking at the value of play and the varying attitudes that adults have towards the activity.

-- examined the place play has in the curriculum framework/guidance or documents most relevant to your setting;
+- examine the place play has in the curriculum framework/guidance or documents most relevant to a personal setting

-- explored ideas about the value of play and adults' attitudes towards play;
+- demonstrate an awareness of ideas about the value of play and adults' attitudes towards play

-- considered play in your setting and attempted to access children's perceptions of play;
+- consider play in a personal setting and understand children's perceptions of play

-- explored issues such as gender and play and children's right to play.
+- demonstrate an awareness of issues such as gender and play and children's right to play.